Osteoporosis linked with heart disease in older people

 They found that the brain area that had been identified as the seat of long-term musical memory does in fact lose fewer neurons than the rest of the brain.
 Also, metabolism in this area does not decline as much.
 The extent of amyloid deposits is similar to that in other areas of the brain but does not lead to the deficits otherwise associated with advanced stages of the disease.
 The brain areas responsible for long-term musical memory are therefore often affected least by neuron loss and typical metabolic disorders in Alzheimer patients.

 The results of the study indicate that long-term musical memory is better preserved in Alzheimer patients than short-term memory, autobiographical long-term memory and speech.
 It can therefore remain largely intact even in advanced stages of the disease.
 "Our findings also lend support to a theory previously proposed in connection with other studies that found stronger network connections between the anterior gyrus cinguli and other nodes in Alzheimer patients.
-This suggests that this area of the also provides specific compensatory functions as the disease progresses," Jacobsen says, in explanation of the results' importance.
+This suggests that this area of the brain also provides specific compensatory functions as the disease progresses," Jacobsen says, in explanation of the results' importance.

 The scientists hope their investigations will give fresh impetus to research into the poorly understood mechanisms of long-term musical memory in Alzheimer patients.
 "In future, a sound understanding of the complex relationships could lead to a real therapeutic benefit of music in patient care," Jacobsen believes.